 ABOUT THE SPECIES

-To date, participating breeding centers have bred over 9,000 offspring, maintaining a captive population of approximately 400 breeding adults.
-From this captive breeding population, the Recovery Team has reintroduced ferrets to over 20 locations in the United States, Canada, and Mexico, increasing wild numbers to approximately 300 ferrets in recent years.
-This represents a major success for the Recovery Team, which is working toward a goal of 3,000 wild ferrets.
-Once the wild population reaches that size, the Black-footed Ferret will be downlisted from endangered to threatened.
-The ultimate goal is removing the species from the endangered species list to join the American Alligator and Bald Eagle as a conservation success.
+The many reintroductions represent a major success for the BFFRIT, which is working toward a goal of 3,000 wild Black-footed ferrets.
+Once the wild population reaches that size, the Black-footed ferret will be downlisted from endangered to threatened.
+The ultimate goal is to remove the species from the endangered species list to join the American Alligator and Bald Eagle among the Endangered Species Act’s conservation successes.

 For the Black-footed ferret to reach recovery, genetic rescue solutions are needed to overcome two major threats to the species: eroding genetic diversity and the threat of disease, particularly sylvatic plague.

 Because the total population size was once so small, the Black-footed ferret is now still threatened by an overall loss of genetic diversity.
 Of the last 18 wild ferrets brought into captivity, some were members of the same family and others died before successfully breeding.
 It is estimated that all living Black-footed ferrets today trace their ancestry to just seven founders.